 Worship provides the vibrant heartbeat of the life of our Christian community.
 We have a modern catholic tradition, confidently, but not defensively so.
-Those who worship at All Saints represent a mix of different Christian traditions within our congregation.
+Those who worship at All Saints represent a mix of different Christian traditions.

-We enjoy a variety of music: traditional hymns, modern worship
+are open to a variety of music: traditional hymns, modern worship

-Solo cantors lead psalms and the introduction to the gospel.
-Otherwise our music is entirely congregational and we are proud of it.
-We are aided by an excellent acoustic for singing.
-On occasions we gather on a Saturday morning to learn new songs and Mass settings - with bacon butties to follow.
-Several members of the congregation enjoy attending Community Singing Group which also meets at All Saints, on the first and third Tuesdays of the month (see Community - Outreach).
+On occasions we gather on a Saturday morning to learn new songs and Mass settings - often with bacon butties to follow!
+Several members of the congregation enjoy attending Emscote Community Singing Group which also meets at All Saints, on the first and third Tuesdays of the month (see Community - Outreach).

 For further details on music at All Saints contact the parish office or our Director of Music, Colin Druce.

-Once a month (usually on the 3rd Sunday) there is a simplified all-age Parish Mass called ’Simply Worship’.
+Once a month (on the 3rd Sunday) there is a simplified all-age Parish Mass called ’Simply Worship’.
 We are aiming to make it engaging for adults and children alike, exploring different and creative ways to pray, share the talk, join in Communion...
-Thjs is work in progress.
+This is work in progress.
 Come and join us on the journey!

 - foster the teaching and practice of contemplative prayer in the Christian tradition.

 - encourage people to practise contemplative prayer in their daily lives, and to explore ways of doing this which are appropriate for them.